 And if I were a betting man, this is where I’d put my money.
-If ‘The Power of the Daleks‘ is to be returned to us, I think it will be via a sympathetic, ex-BBC employee, who saw the films languishing in a bin and smuggled them into the boot of their car.
+If these Doctor Who missing episodes are to be returned to us, I think it will be via a sympathetic, ex-BBC employee, who saw the films languishing in a bin and smuggled them into the boot of their car.
 They’ve probably been sitting in a loft since the late 60s, right next to ‘Marco Polo’ and ‘Fury from the Deep,’ with the oblivious owner unaware of their value.

 The other danger, of course, is that these Doctor Who missing episodes are in the hands of strange, private hoarders who are hell bent on keeping such material for themselves, and never letting anyone see them.

 And sadly, this is a very real possibility.
-This is certainly the case with ‘The Web of Fear’ Episode Three – the only missing Doctor Who episode that we know, for a fact, exists.
+This is certainly the case with ‘The Web of Fear’ Episode Three – the only one of the missing Doctor Who episodes that we know, for a fact, exists.
 It was discovered in a TV station in Jos by Philip Morris – and photographed – only to mysteriously disappear shortly after.
 The fallout from this event resulted in the firing of one of the TV station’s employees.